SCF-org/scf/README.md

 }
 ```

+**Enhanced Permissions Explained** (v0.5.0):

+- `acm:DeleteCertificate` - For `remove` command to delete certificates
+- `acm:ListTagsForCertificate` - For resource discovery and recovery
+- `route53:CreateHostedZone` - For automatic hosted zone creation
+- `route53:DeleteHostedZone` - For `remove` command to delete zones
+- `route53:ListResourceRecordSets` - For DNS record management
+- `route53:ChangeTagsForResource` - For tagging hosted zones
+- `route53:ListTagsForResource` - For resource discovery
+- `route53:GetHostedZone` - For nameserver retrieval

-**Note:** Tagging permissions are required for the state recovery feature.
+**Note:** Tagging permissions are required for the enhanced state recovery and resource discovery features.

 ## Best Practices